vitalyliber/coffee_shop/README.md

 ## How to run Coffee Shop:

-You need Docker Compose for starting application. :rocket:
+You need a Docker Compose for starting application. :rocket:

-Run this command in your terminal:
+Run commands:

 ```shell
 docker-compose up -d db